 Spinal Nursing Team

-The spinal nursing team provide pre-operative advice and support via telephone clinics and also provide follow up clinic to review patients after surgery and/or discharge.
+The Spinal Nursing Team provide pre-operative advice and support via telephone clinics and also provide follow-up clinics to review patients after surgery and/or discharge.

 The team also has emergency access review clinic appointments, so if you have symptoms that are assessed as requiring urgent review then the spinal nursing team can see you in clinic at short notice.

-You are able to contact us for clinical advice and support, for queries related to your condition only.
+You are able to contact us via 0151 556 3424 for clinical advice and support, for queries related to your condition only.
 If you have symptoms you are concerned about then please leave a message with your name, date of birth and contact number and we will get back to you.
 Please be aware the spinal nursing team work Mon- Fri 8am-6pm and answer the calls once daily, for emergency advice outside of the hours please contact your GP or your local A+E Department.
-For queries concerning clinic appointments, referrals, clinic letters etc. please contact the secretary for your consultant via the hospital switchboard 0151 529 6100
+For queries concerning clinic appointments, referrals, clinic letters etc. please contact the secretary for your consultant via the hospital switchboard 0151 525 3611

 The Walton Centre - Main Hospital Building